jprknight/blog/_pages/homelab.md

 I put this together to document what's running in my home lab, how it's setup, and lessons learned.
 All so things are easier for me to recall as needed.

+The majority of these services are not available from the internet.
+The one service which is exposed to the internet is running Fail2Ban to ban IP addresses which create too many failed sign in attempts.

 ## Hardware

 A single HP Z230 machine with an i7-4770, 32GB RAM, a 1TB SSD and a four port Intel NIC running Proxmox VE.